rcrowley/talk-extending-puppet/slides.md

 # `@parameters` and `@classes`

-* Sound suspiciously like the makings of the external node classifier.
+* Sound suspiciously like the makings<br />of the external node classifier.